Anne Emerson-Photographer, Poet and Writer

 She has moved October’s pansies –

-and shade’s extra impatiens,
+and shade’s extra impatiens

 to planters out back

-under fresh-leaved trees.
+under new-leaved trees.

-plants in pots, cheerful palettes;
+plants in pots - pretty palettes;

 “Does the gardener need some help?"

-“Yes, thank you – water and clean-up
+“Yes, thank you – water and tidying -

 He trashes empty flats, small plastic pots;

-composts weeds; unwinds a hose; sweeps.
+composts weeds; unwinds a hose; sweeps;

-He sprays a deer-proof scent on plants
+sprays a deer-proof scent on plants

-that have had a haircut.
+that have had a nibblers' haircut.

 She muddies in her multi-colors,

-A dragonfly flits by; a ruby-throat hovers
+Dragonflies flit by; a ruby-throat hovers

-at Fothergilla catkins.
+at Fothergilla catkins - so

-A scarlet nectar-holder joins the picture.
+a scarlet nectar-holder joins the flower-party.

-The yard is dressed.
+Now, the yard is dressed.

-Anne Emerson, May 2017
+Anne Emerson, May 2017;